 While Wi-Fi is available in public areas, it will soon be available in the cabins.
 Internet service at sea is usually slow, but it wasn’t too bad.
 Other new touches will include misting stewards on warm weather cruises.

 While hard to notice perhaps, but Princess Cruises has always been strong in presenting well thought out itineraries.
 Princess provides terrific value for the money.
-It’s important to know the differences between this and a Crystal or Holland America, but one can’t really go wrong for the price one pays and what Princess delivers.
+It’s important to know the differences between this and a Crystal Cruise or Holland America, but one can’t really go wrong for the price one pays and what Princess delivers.
 If any of you have a different take, would welcome yr comments.